Peanut Butter & Jam Flapjacks

 About 100g strawberry jam (a good chunky one is best)

+Preheat the oven to 180c/350f/gas mark 4.
 Place the Stork, peanut butter and sugar in a large saucepan and heat gently, until melted and gloopy.
 Add the oats.

-Stir the oats until completely coated (you’ll need a metal of wooden spoon for this – I once snapped a flexible spatula stirring this mixture!) and transfer to a lined brownie tin.
+Stir the oats until completely coated (you’ll need a metal or wooden spoon for this – I once snapped a flexible spatula stirring this mixture!) and transfer to a lined brownie tin.
 Roughly spread the mixture into place, but don’t press it down yet.

 Use a teaspoon make little wells over the surface and fill each one with a dollop of jam.
 Press the mixture down (using damp hands is best for this, or the back of a spoon) so it’s quite flat.
 Bake in the middle of a preheated oven for about 20 minutes, until golden brown.
 Allow to cool in the tin – they will be fragile while still warm.
 They will firm up as they cool.
 Store in a tin for a few days.